MapSurferNET/MapSurfer.NET-Docs/faq.md

 >%!INFO!% <strong id="WhatOS">What platforms are supported by the framework?</strong>

 At the moment, MapSurfer.NET can run on Windows and Linux platforms.
 The support of other operating systems is a high priority task.
 Thanks to Mono project which makes it potentially possible.

+>%!INFO!% <strong id="PreviousBuilds">Are the builds of previous releases still available somewhere?</strong>

+Yes, although they are not officially supported.
+The builds of previous releases for different platforms is given on [this page](/releases).

 >%!INFO!% <strong id="WhichVersion">Which version should I use?</strong>